abelperezok/kubernetes-raspberry-pi-cluster-hat/00-Intro.md

 The Client Tools (on the Pi 3) this can be installed optionally on your local environment as well.

-Get the CloudFlare SSL tools
+Get the CloudFlare's PKI toolkit

 ```shell
 sudo apt install golang-cfssl